katsup07/sort-data/README.md

 # sort-data
-Bubble sorts string and number data.
+A typescript app that bubble sorts string and number data.